 The greatest amount of oxygen that can be dissolved in water is only 14.6mg/litre, whereas air has 299.05mg/litre oxygen - over 20 times more.
-This is why the most efficient breakdown of sewage pollutants takes place on and in the aerobic part of the soil, NOT in water.
+This is why the most efficient breakdown of natural sewage pollutants takes place on and in the aerobic part of the soil, NOT in water.

-The FilterPod sewage treatment plant process uses NO energy.
+The FilterPod sewage treatment plant process uses NO external energy.
 Other waste water plants need a continuous supply of expensive electricity to drive the compressors, pumps, motors and discs that are needed to continually oxygenate liquid based systems.
 The FilterPod uses NONE for the sewage treatment process.

 The FilterPod treatment system also has no electrical parts to break down or replace.
 That is why the operating cost of a sustainable FilterPod sewage system is so low.